andrademichael/places/README.md

 ## Specifications

-1. Assigns user input to object properties using jquery

-2. Alerts if input is only numbers or symbols
+1. Alerts if input is only numbers or symbols for name of place, country, main activity, and trip notes.
+* Input: 345
+* Output: "Please enter text"

-3. Displays place name in an unordered list
+2. Assigns user input to object properties using jquery and displays place name in an unordered list
+* Input: "Portland", "always", "USAUSAUSA", "Epicodus", "Good coffee, bad weather"
+* Output:
+  - Portland
+  - always
+  - USAUSAUSA
+  - Epicodus
+  - Good coffee, bad weather

-4. List items are clickable and display all properties of that place
+3. List items are clickable and display all properties of that place
+* Input: click list element "Portland"
+* Output:
+  - always
+  - USAUSAUSA
+  - Epicodus
+  - Good coffee, bad weather

 ## Support and contact details